It All Starts at an Early Age

 Here are my three takeaways I’ve learned from my run-ins with envy: 1.
 Pride and praise for your gifted child should be reasonable, warranted and not superfluous.
 We should focus on praising our child’s efforts as much as the outcomes when it is earned.
 To avoid those possible negative repercussions, public praise by you for your gifted child should be carefully considered.
 This is probably parental advice you have heard before, but it is worth a reminder.
 2. When faced with envious comments or even honest compliments on your gifted child’s abilities, try to resist the urge to water down your child’s strengths with a list of his weaknesses especially in front of your child.
 Your gifted child needs to see you are unhesitatingly, but reasonably proud of him.
 And 3.
 Know and understand that envy will play a part in your gifted child’s life, even through adulthood.
 Encouraging and guiding our gifted children to stand up for themselves and be their own advocate is important.
 This will help your child to navigate their world successfully, a world where giftedness is very much misunderstood and envy is a reality.

-This post is the 4th in my “Gifted Lagniappe Series.”
+This post is the 5th and final post in my “Gifted Lagniappe Series.”
 Check out the other posts in this series listed below.